SkylineCommunications/dataminer-docs-connectors/connector/doc/Aurora_Network_CH3000_-_CC300x.md

 SNMP Settings:

 - **IP port**: The IP port of the device.
-- **Get community string**: The community string used when reading values from the device. (default: public)
+- **Get community string**: The community string used when reading values from the device (default: public).
-- **Set community string**: The community string used when setting values on the device. (default: private)
+- **Set community string**: The community string used when setting values on the device (default: private).

-## Usage
+## How to Use

-### General

-Contains general info and settings.
+The **General** page contains general info and settings.

-### Alarms

-Contains alarm info and settings.
+The **Alarms** page contains alarm info and settings.

-### Alarms Configuration

-Contains configuration parameters used to determine alarming conditions.
+On the **Alarms Configuration** page, you can configure parameters to determine alarm conditions.

-### States

-Provides status information about the comuntication controller module.
+The **States** page provides status information about the communication controller module.